thetruetruth/quran-images/README.md

 # Quran Images
 > Quran image galleries from [King Fahd Glorious Quran Printing Complex](https://qurancomplex.gov.sa/en/)

+...
 Now truth (i.e. the Quran and Prophet Muhammad SAW), has come to you from your Lord.
 So whosoever receives guidance, he does so for the good of his own self, and whosoever goes astray, he does so to his own loss, and I am not (set) over you as a Wakil (disposer of affairs to oblige you for guidance).
+[Quran 10:108](https://tanzil.net/#trans/en.hilali/10:108)

 ## License